junghyey/grinnell-elephant/written_reports/sprint_journal.md

 - User manual added
    - Can be accessed first time opening the app or through homepage (picture)

+###### Reason
+These changes were made to improve user engagementm accessibilty, and clarity (remove confusion) in the app.
+Added features in the collectiblie system create a more structured reward system and allow users to have more meaningful interaction.
+Widget improvements including light mode and character updates are for customization and accesibilty.
+The wellness checklist has personal reminders and has been renamed for clarity to focus on wellness rather than token collecting.
+Adding keyboard would allow more engagement during testing and new user manual is added to streamline the onboarding proccess for the app.
+Overall, these updates were maded to make app more intuitive, engaging, and user-friendly.

 #### Pictures

 ##### Initial Version